HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 Obtaining SNMP Walks
 ====================

-Hyperview uses SNMP walks to enhance device definitions or to model and support new devices that are discoverable with the SNMP protocol.
-The **walk file** is used to simulate the device in our lab to test new definitions or enhance existing ones.
+Hyperview uses SNMP walks to enhance device definitions, to model and support devices that are discoverable with the SNMP protocol.
+The **snmpwalk file** is used to simulate the device and to test definitions.

-It is recommended to install the applicable net-snmp package on the machine that has the (Linux) Data Collector software installed.
-If that is not possible it can be installed on any machine that has a network line of sight to the device that you want to walk.
+It is recommended to install the applicable net-snmp package alongside the (Linux) Data Collector software.
+If that is not possible it can be installed on any machine that has a network line of sight to the target device.

 Linux
 -----